 - Red Snapper lunch (don’t eat seafood, but this was divine!).

-- Pina Coladas in cocktails – I mean, does it get any better than that?
+- Pina Coladas in coconuts – does an island dream get any better?

 - Loads of space in house and within each room.